 The biggest factor for making or breaking this recipe is the Earl Grey Tea itself.
 Hot tea is going to melt down all that ice super fast and leave you with a watery tea drink rather than an iced latte.

 - Make your Earl Grey tea the night before.
 I like to make a big pot of strong Earl Grey tea, let it cool, and then keep it in the fridge.
-I find that a one-quart wide-mouthed mason jar is the perfect size for a batch that'll last the week.

 - Make Earl Grey Ice cubes.
 If you keep a batch of Earl Grey ice cubes on hand, you'll be able to quickly cool a batch of hot tea without watering it down.